 Difference Between Non-ChexSystems & Second Chance Accounts

 Below are options and sources for obtaining a bank account after you have been declined at a bank.
 The options will be Non-ChexSystems and Second Choice Accounts.
 It is important to understand the differences we are explaining here.
-A bank that doesn’t use ChexSystems offers their bank accounts to anyone.
+Non-ChexSystems Banks offer their accounts to anyone.
 This simply means that if they have an account called “ABC Checking” for instance, any consumer has the ability to enroll since they don’t use ChexSystems.
 As a good example, TD Bank doesn’t use ChexSystems, so this means that if you have bad marks on your report, you would still have access to their TD Simple Checking, as would anyone with no negative marks.
 This also means that your account would have no limitations, just like everyone else’s accounts.

 Second Chance Accounts are intended for people with past banking problems.
 Credit card companies do this as well.
 Capital One, for example, has secured credit cards for people with less than perfect credit, and they also offer very high-end rewards credit cards for those with perfect credit.